This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about my child's next well child visit?

 Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 2 years (24 months).
 Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
-Your child may need the hepatitis A vaccine at his or her next visit.
-He or she may need catch-up doses of the hepatitis B, DTaP, HiB, pneumococcal, polio, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.